Flutissimo presents

 University of Western Australia

-Celebrate the magic of "Mozart and Friends" with this intriguing concert of musical treasures.
+Celebrate the magic of "Mozart and Friends" with this exciting concert featuring works composed by the exuberant young Wolfgang Amadeus Mozart!

-The venue is the Eileen Joyce Studio at the University of WA's Conservatorium of Music.
-With its intimate atmosphere, warm acoustics, and outlook to the grove of pine trees, this elegant concert room provides the perfect setting for this enjoyable event.
+The venue is the wood-panelled Callaway Auditorium at the University of WA's Conservatorium of Music.
+With its splendid acoustics and comfortable tiered seating, this magnificent concert room provides the perfect setting for this enjoyable event.

 Programme